 France.
 You will hear many stories about France and Paris in particular during the German occupation.
 You will have the afternoon at your disposal in Paris.
 In the evening we will have a farewell dinner at a good French restaurant.

 Check out of the hotel before 11am.
 (Optional) Extra night(s) at the hotel in Paris.

 Please advise when you purchase the tour package whether you wish to extend your stay in Paris (either before or after the tour).

 6-day extension September 9th – September 14th

 American battlefields and sites in Belgium, Germany Luxembourg & Northern France

 Waterloo, Hurtgenwald Battlefields, Battle of the Bulge, Bastogne, Easy Company Battlefields, Luxembourg National Military Museum, American Military Cemetery with Gen. Patton’s grave, Verdun Battlefields, Verdun Memorial Museum, Sgt.
 York Trail, Meuse-Argonne, American Military Cemetery, First World War, Reims, General Eisenhower's Headquarter.

-Participants in the Normandy-Day tour signing up for this extension will have a free room and dinner in the evening on the 26th.
+Participants in the Normandy-Day tour signing up for this extension will have a free room and dinner in the evening on the 8th of September.

 Photo above: Artificial harbor, Port Winston, Arromanche today.